NelsonHMalbone/pythonMegaCourse/README.md

 with the case 'show' you can use the "|" and type in another word like 'display' so that bitwise or another word is operator will match so that oine will be true dont need another case or if statement with the same line of code

+#### 05-31
+finished up section 3 day 3
+worked with more for loops in the the way they interate over a list and work today we are starting on section 4 day 4 working with list-indexing and tuples

+so had to change the for loop from for item in items do this to using for key, value in category_list.items() this approach keeps the inputs label and easy to display and manage